chasinglogic/dfm/README.md

 dfm add ~/.bashrc ~/.vimrc ~/.vim ~/.emacs.d
 ```

-Then create your dotfiles repo on Github.
+Then create your dotfiles repository on GitHub.
 Instructions for how to do that can be
-found [here](https://help.github.com/articles/create-a-repo/).
+found [here](https://help.github.com/articles/create-a-repository/).
 Once that's done
-get the "clone" URL for your new repo and set it as origin for the profile:
+get the "clone" URL for your new repository and set it as origin for the profile:

-**Note:** When creating the remote repo do not choose any options such as
+**Note:** When creating the remote repository don't choose any options such as
-"initialize this repo with a README" otherwise git will get cranky when you add
+"initialize this repository with a README" otherwise git'll get cranky when you add
 the remote because of a recent git update and how it handles [unrelated
 histories](http://stackoverflow.com/questions/37937984/git-refusing-to-merge-unrelated-histories)
 if you do don't worry the linked post explains how to get past it.